ArcaneLD/FuzeIIITerminal/README.md

 # FuzeIIITerminal

-A fake Terminal in a Wbesite used in a FuzeIII video
+A fake Web Terminal used in a FuzeIII video that I choosed to turn into a cool side project, feel free to fork, use base command : help